ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 The Improved Poison Equipment mod adds a Poison version of the Elemental Adept feat.
 If you stack two sources of the ability (such as taking the feat while wearing The Poisoner's Robe), enemy poison immunity will be downgraded to poison resistance.
 A Green Dragonborn Circle of Spores Druid who takes the feat and wears the Poisoner's Robe would get the benefits of the feat (reroll 1's, ignore resistance) for their breath weapon, spore attack, and poison damage spells.

 [Essential Feats](https://www.nexusmods.com/baldursgate3/mods/5623) adds a great variety of feats.
 For multiclass melee-caster builds, War Magic allows you to combine casting with weapon swinging.
 Specifically, after casting a spell or cantrip you can make 1 attack as a bonus action.
 This is different from, and does not stack with, Eldritch Knight's similar feature that allows cantrips to be used with multiattack.
 This is especially great for Clerics who otherwise do not get access to extra attack or war priest extra attack, as you can combine a cast and a swing every turn.
-Deadly Alacrity reduces the number needed to roll a crit (stacks with any/other crit chance increase effects) and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
+Deadly Alacrity reduces the number needed to roll a crit (stacks with any/other crit chance increase effects) and restores mobility for hits and kills.
 Alchemist turns anyone into a potion throwing utility character and makes it possible to brew 2 potions instead of 1.
 Various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuvers, eldritch invocations, or metamagic.
 Using these feats is an alternative to Arcanist, and the user gains 2 cantrips and 1 spell of 1st level.
 A great use of these feats is to get Shillelagh as a non-Nature Cleric or Monk, without needing to dip into Druid.
-A Sorcerer or Bard could pick up eldritch blast, another Warlock cantrip, and mage armor.
+A Sorcerer or Bard could pick up eldritch blast, another Warlock cantrip, and Mage Armor.

 Vanilla feats are heavily altered by the hard work of Cahoot, who helped Ajax implement many ideas, improve on other Nexus mods, or straight up designed his own improvements.
 [You can read about them here](https://docs.google.com/document/d/1l2yhpaMBaue98rkjhEPYIjSmtUwiw1tc8KqhK7FJMak/edit?usp=sharing).
 These rebalances include altering Great Weapon Master and Sharpshooter.
 You effectively sacrifice getting a proficiency bonus on your attack roll, to instead get a proficiency bonus on your damage roll.
 Other important changes include Tough (which comes with +1 CON) and Durable (which comes with a proficiency bonus scaling damage resistance).
 A Durable + Mageslayer Cleric, Paladin, Barbarian, or Fighter is very formidable and can form an essential anchor and tank for your team!
 Tavern Brawler is significantly less powerful.
 Dual Wielder is altered by [Dual Wielding Master](https://www.nexusmods.com/baldursgate3/mods/1304).
 You can make a normal attack with two weapons using your action and bonus action, or you can toggle swinging both weapons with a single action.
 If using both weapons in a single action, you receive a -3 penalty to attack rolls, but this allows you to combine multiattack with dual wielding and compete with the relative power of Great Weapon Master, or using a dueling fighting style and shield.